 1. Get Proper Liquid Nitrogen Safety Training

-The potential dangers of liquid nitrogen mean that you should get some basic safety training if it is being used in the same area you work in, even if you aren’t directly working with it.
+The potential dangers of liquid nitrogen mean you should get some basic safety training if used in the same area you work in, even if you aren’t directly working with it.

 2. Know How to Store and Transport Liquid Nitrogen